No Mercy (2017): Main event

 In the main event, Brock Lesnar (accompanied by Paul Heyman) defended the Universal Championship against Braun Strowman.
 Lesnar performed a German Suplex on Strowman, but Strowman immediately performed a Chokeslam and a Running Powerslam on Lesnar for a near-fall.
 Lesnar applied a "Kimura Lock" but Strowman touched the ropes to break the hold.
 Strowman performed two Running Powerslams on Lesnar for a near-fall.
 Lesnar then performed an "F-5" on Strowman to retain the title.

 Reception

-The show has received mixed critical reception, with general praise being directed at the matches, in particular the tag team match, with criticism being directed towards the booking of Lesnar/Strowman, in addition to the conclusion of Neville's title reign.
+The event received mixed critical reception, with general praise being directed at the matches, in particular the tag team match, with criticism being directed towards the booking of Lesnar/Strowman, in addition to the conclusion of Neville's title reign.
 Cesaro in particular received critical praise from both fans and fellow wrestlers for his toughness after losing his two front teeth, and reportedly received a standing ovation upon returning backstage after his match.

 Dave Meltzer, speaking on the Wrestling Observer Radio, called the main event "a huge disappointment", and said that the match went against Strowman's character and performance strengths, referring to his SummerSlam and Great Balls of Fire matches in particular.
-Despite the negative aspects of the show, including partner Bryan Alvarez comparing the Lesnar/Strowman "wrestling match" to their well received "car crash" Summerslam encounter, Meltzer called No Mercy "a good show."
+Despite the negative aspects of the show, including partner Bryan Alvarez comparing the Lesnar/Strowman "wrestling match" to their well received "car crash" Summerslam encounter, Meltzer called No Mercy "a good show".